How to travel by high-speed train in Italy

 Step 1: Head to Napoli Garibaldi (Downstairs)

-Inside Napoli Centrale, follow signs downstairs to Napoli Garibaldi, where the Circumvesuviana trains depart.
+Inside Napoli Centrale, follow the signs downstairs to Napoli Garibaldi, where the Circumvesuviana trains depart.
 It’s connected internally, so you don’t need to leave the station.

 Step 2: Take the Circumvesuviana